 Because the first year credit is not determined solely by reference to the qualified basis at the close of the year, any reduction in credit resulting from the application of the first year adjustment may be claimed in the 11th year.
-See the instructions for line 17 on page 4.
+See the instructions for line 17.